Individual counselling in Burnaby

 Sexual violence counselling.
 Girl crying into pillow

 I am a Burnaby therapist who supports you in healing from the sexual violence you experienced.
-This happens in a safe, non-judgmental, and confidential space, in-person and online.
-You may struggle with going to work, taking care of yourself, meeting your basic needs, or spending time with loved ones.
+This happens in a safe, non-judgmental, and confidential space, both in person and online.
+You may struggle to go to work, take care of yourself, meet your basic needs, or spend time with loved ones.
 I work with you to help you overcome your struggles, meet your own needs, and strengthen your relationship with yourself.

 What is sexual violence?